 All in all, listening to local police departments and volunteering firemen while they did their work was pretty fun.
 Figuring out how police scanners work and what every little slang term was admittedly hard.
 But in the end, it was all worth it.
 There’s a certain type of magic switching between frequencies, always curious because you never know what you may hear.

-But in the end, we had to be objective, so as you may have noticed, we took a few things into account to judge these devices.
+Of course, we had to be objective, so as you may have noticed, we took a few things into account to judge these police scanners.
 Mainly, we focused on quality, and by that, I mean how the police scanner does the job it was intended for; whether or not it’s compliant with standard protocols, whether the coverage was large enough, and the sound quality ok.

 Secondarily, we tried looking at more subtle things as well, such as how user-friendly it is and if it had any odd quirks that would degrade the user experience.